Also see Rules and Regulations and Registration Information

 - When does registration occur for the Christian Homeschool Co-op?

 Registration is held each semester.
-Fall registrations are generally accepted in April/early May; spring registration usually begins in mid-November.
+Fall registrations are generally accepted in July; spring registration usually begins in early December.
 Dates vary.
 Registration is done online.

 - When does the co-op meet?